AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Share a filter, view, or grouping

-Sharing filters, views, or groupings in `Workfront` is identical.
+Sharing filters, views, or groupings in Workfront is identical.
 You can share filters in select lists using the following interfaces: Standard interface Beta builder interface Sharing filters in select lists is different depending on which interface you use to share the filter from.
 For information about the types of filter-building interfaces, see Create or edit filters in Adobe Workfront.
 You can share views and groupings only in the standard interface.
 Sharing filters, views, and groupings using the standard interface Sharing filters and groupings using the beta builder interface Sharing filters, views, and groupings using the standard interface Sharing filters, views, and groupings in the standard interface is identical.

 <ol>